Home buyer's Guide to Better Credit

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-Lenders want to make sure that giving you a loan is a safe move.
-Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 700 to get a decent interest rate.
-You'll still get approved for a loan with a lower score, but the interest paid in the long run could be more than double that of an individual with a superior credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+You can qualify for a loan with a lower score, but the interest accumulated over time could be more than double that of someone with a superior credit score.

-You want a higher score, but how do you get it?
-Building your FICO score takes time.
-It can be rare to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these tips:
+How do you boost your credit score?
+Improving your FICO score takes time.
+It can be rare to make a large-scale change in your number with small changes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these pointers:

 - Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have the majority of your debt taking up the balance one card.
+But, you want to avoid of having one card that is at the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have the bulk of your debt taking up the balance one card.

-- Store cards and gas cards.
-For those who have no credit or less-than-stellar credit, store credit cards and gas credit cards are ways to get credit, increase your credit limits and stay on top of your payments, which will raise your FICO score.
-You must always avoid maintaining a high balance for more than a couple of months because these types of cards usually have a larger interest rate.
+- Apply for gas station cards or department store credit.
+For those who have non-existent credit or below average credit, retail credit cards and gas credit cards are ways to repair credit, increase your credit limits and keep up your payments, which will raise your credit.
+You should always beware of maintaining a large balance for more than a couple of months because these types of cards normally have a larger interest rate.

 - Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
-But, pay them off in no more than two or three payments.
+Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
+But, make sure you pay them off in one or two payments.

 - Keep up with payments.
-Payment history is a big factor in your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a bank.
+Your FICO score plummets with each account that goes to collections.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the surest way to show that you're able to make payments to a lender.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
-With the help of John-Mark Mitchell's Realty Group, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the ways you can raise your credit score, you're one step closer to becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of John-Mark Mitchell's Realty Group, the loan process can be a stress-free experience so you, too, can achieve home ownership.